The King and Mrs. Candle

-The King and Mrs Candle is a 1955 American TV play.
+"The King and Mrs Candle" is a 1955 American TV play.
 It was directed by Arthur Penn and written by Sumner Locke Elliott.
-It was an original musical for TV.
+It was an original musical for Producers' Showcase, although it adapted a 1954 episode of The Philco Television Playhouse written by Elliott.

 Premise

-A European monarch comes to America.
+A European monarch, the King of Brandovia, comes to America when there is a revolution at home, and works as a dancing instructor.
+He falls in love with Mrs Candle, the widow who runs the dance school.
+His former fiance arrives and causes complications.